AleksandarBayrev/koa-api-bootstrap/README.md

 * `staticFileServing` - two options: `enabled` and `path` - used to enable/disable static file hosting on given path
 * `logTotalHeapOnStartup` - logs total heap used on startup, values => `true` / `false`
 * `minLogLevel` - sets the logger level, values => `0` / `1` / `2`
+* `developerMode` - logs any developer related information (such as callstacks or other predefined stuff you want to hide normally) (if such logs are added)

 ## Note about static file serving
 * When `staticFileServing` feature is enabled the app will create a `static` directory on which you should place your files that you want to be served.